 FIRDAPSE 10-mg tablets are white to off-white, round, and functionally scored.

 FIRDAPSE should be stored at 68° to 77°F (20° to 25°C).
-FIRDAPSE was intentionally formulated to improve stability and increase shelf life at room temperature for up to 2 years.
+FIRDAPSE was intentionally formulated to improve stability.

 As with any product containing amifampridine, you may feel tingling, nausea, and diarrhea when you first start taking your medicine and until you find the right dose for you.
 These should subside over time.
 Talk to your doctor about any side effects that you may feel while taking your medicine.
 You and your doctor can work together to try different doses of FIRDAPSE until you find the dose that reduces your symptoms the most with the least amount of tingling, nausea, and diarrhea.
 See the full Prescribing Information for FIRDAPSE for a complete list of side effects.